CxA2003/weapon-identification/README.md

 ## Installation and Usage

 No specific installation is required to run this project.
 The entire process can be executed using web-based tools like [Kaggle Notebooks](https://www.kaggle.com/code) and [Google Colab](https://colab.research.google.com/).
+However, a local environment can also be used to run this program.
 Detailed instructions and notebooks are provided to guide users through running the application in these environments.

 #### Steps to run on web-based tools: